waseemingly/tp/docs/UserGuide.md

 ### **Mark**

-> **Your quick and reliable command to keep on track with your project deadlines in CodeContact**
+> **Your quick and reliable command to keep on track with your project deadlines in CodeContact.**

 #### Mark project deadline as done : `mark-deadline`